ZaparooProject/zaparoo-floppy/README.md

 ##Quick Start(For M)
 After you've soldered your boards, connect the microcontroller to your computer while holding the bootsel button (you should see a new drive connected).
 Download the latest .uf2 from the releases page and copy it to the microcontroller drive.
 Now that your board's firmware is flashed, you can connect everything to your system via the usb of your microcontroller.

-##Developer Setup
+##Developer Setup (Windows)
 If you want to compile from source instead
 1. Download and install the Ardunio IDE.
 2. Follow the instructions to add your board to the IDE (For the M4, see this [page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/setup) and this [page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/using-with-arduino-ide)).
-3. Install the "Adafruit_Floppy" library from the Library Maanger.
-Install any of its dependencies.
+3. Install the "Adafruit_Floppy" library from the Library Maanger and install any of its dependencies.
+4. Select your board model to flash and select the com port.
+5. Change the USB Stack to "TinyUSB"
+6. Update your board settings to the recommened values in the [Adafruit_Floppy](https://github.com/adafruit/Adafruit_Floppy) libary page.
+   -RP2040: "Overclock to 200MHz and select -O3 optimization for best performance"
+   -M4: "Overclock to 180MHz, select Fastest optimization"
+7. Compile and upload the firmware.